mattbdean/JRAW-Android/README.md

         // Every time we use the AccountHelper to switch between accounts (from one account to
-        // another, or into/out of userless mode), call this function accountHelper.onSwitch(new Function1<RedditClient, Unit>() {
+        // another, or into/out of userless mode), call this function accountHelper.onSwitch(redditClient -> {
-            @Override
-            public Unit invoke(RedditClient redditClient) {
             // By default, JRAW logs HTTP activity to System.out.
 We're going to use Log.i()
             // instead.
             LogAdapter logAdapter = new SimpleAndroidLogAdapter(Log.INFO);

             // We're going to use the LogAdapter to write down the summaries produced by
             // SimpleHttpLogger
             redditClient.setLogger(
                     new SimpleHttpLogger(SimpleHttpLogger.DEFAULT_LINE_LENGTH, logAdapter));

             // If you want to disable logging, use a NoopHttpLogger instead:
             // redditClient.setLogger(new NoopHttpLogger());

             return null;
-            }
         });
     }